i-am-g2/Tr/README.md

 ### Playing With Tracer

 Edit `main.go` to play around and generate different renders.
-You can edit the camera parameters, add more objects (spheres) to the world or play with .
+You may want to edit the camera parameters, add more objects (spheres) to the world or play with equations.
 I will be adding `docs` later.

 ## Objects